Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/auth0.md

 * An [Auth0 account](https://auth0.com/)

 {:.note}
-> **Note:** When using Auth0 DCR for Dev Portal, each application in auth0 will have the following metadata.
-This can be viewed via the auth0 dashboard, or accessed from the auth0 api.
+> **Note:** When using Auth0 DCR for Dev Portal, each application in Auth0 will have the following metadata.
+This can be viewed via the auth0 dashboard, or accessed from the Auth0 API.

 > * `konnect_portal_id`: ID of the Portal the application belongs to
 > * `konnect_developer_id`: ID of the developer in the Dev Portal